Ellypham92/predict-stock-price-using-scraped-data/README.md

 ### Data Exploration
-Here is a slice of our data using describe() method:
+:books: Here is a slice of our data using describe() method:
 ![Screen Shot 2022-08-30 at 9 57 35 PM](https://user-images.githubusercontent.com/64395120/187582706-67b52f05-0013-4a6f-9cca-c50faf14ce43.png)

 ###  Data Preprocessing <br>